 Barbara Clarkson – Director of Training

 She teaches at least one year group within the training programme and liaises with all other trainers involved in delivery of the courses offered at Physis.
+She is the contact point for all trainees currently attending the training programme.

 Paul Redpath – Trainer